ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

 * ``geometry.is_periodic`` (`2 integers in 2D`, `3 integers in 3D`)
     Whether the boundary conditions are periodic, in each direction.

     For each direction, use 1 for periodic conditions, 0 otherwise.
+If warpx.do_electrostatic = labframe and non-periodic conditions are specified the boundary potentials should also be specified through ``geometry.potential_lo`` and ``geometry.potential_hi``.

 * ``geometry.coord_sys`` (`integer`) optional (default `0`)
     Coordinate system used by the simulation.
 0 for Cartesian, 1 for cylindrical.